The Intelligent Care System designed for the Intensive Care Unit in Ruijin Hospital

 The surgical vehicle was pushed to the intensive care unit without prior notice

-After above analysis, we summarized the messy problems and selected 4 main pain points to address:
+We summarized the messy problems and selected 4 main pain points to address: